Highly irregular separated nets: Proof of Main Results.

-We construct a separated net $X\subseteq \R^{d}$ by placing one point at the centre of each cube $U_{k,i,j}$ and then adding all integer lattice points outside of the cubes $S_{1},S_{2},\ldots$.
-The set constructed is a separated net, because of the boundedness of $\rho$.
+We construct a separated net $X\subseteq \R^{d}$ in two steps.
+First we place one point at the centre of each cube $U_{k,i,j}$.
+The resulting set is a separated net of $\bigcup_{k=1}^\infty S_k$ because of the boundedness of $\rho$.
+We will not use any information about $X$ outside $\bigcup_{k=1}^\infty S_k$, and therefore, we do not require any further condition on $X$ there.

+We have labelled the above sentence because we wish to refer specifically to it in the proof of Proposition~\ref{p:displacement}, \jl{which will be given at the end of Section~3.}